anthonyfdunphy/quiz-project/README.md

 ### Device and Cross-Browser Testing
 The quiz has been tested by playing it through on a range of browsers and devices, including:
-Chrome, Firefox and Edge on a laptop (ASUS Vivobook Pro 14) Chrome and Safari on iPhones (iPhone 13 Pro and iPhone XS)
+Chrome, Firefox and Edge on a laptop
+Chrome and Safari for iPhone

 ### Validator Testing

-W3C HTML validator
+W3C HTML validator,
-Jigsaw CSS validator
+Jigsaw CSS validator,
 JS Hint JavaScript validator